LucyWilcox/LucyWilcox.github.io/_portfolio/3_project.markdown

 <b>What I learned:</b>
 - Spending time empathizing with those you are designing for is very important.
-This allowed us to realize that though certain solutions like a raised bed would help Joan garden they change the aesthetics of her garden that she valued greatly
+This allowed us to realize that though certain solutions like a raised bed would help Joan garden they change the aesthetics of her garden that she values
 - Having a list of non-negotiable functional requirements is useful to have and refer to frequently
 - If possible, chose materials that you can prototype quickly with – cardboard was great as we could make changes in the moment with Joan present and get feedback on them